-It’s that time of the year when many parents of high school seniors are debating the pros and cons of throwing their teen a graduation party.
+It’s that time of the year when many parents of high school seniors debate the pros and cons of throwing their teen a graduation party.
 For some, it’s a family tradition and a given that you host such a bash to celebrate this happy milestone.
-For others, the idea of hosting such a party can strike some fear.
-The costs are not only about all those little details that can eat up a bunch of your time and create needless stress.
+For others, hosting such a party can strike some fear.
+The costs are not only about all those little details that can waste your time and create needless stress.
 We’re looking at you, Pinterest!

 High school graduation party ideas